-Knowing your neighborhood is important, but knowing as much as you can about your investment property may be even more so.
+Knowing your neighborhood is important, but knowing as much as you can about your investment property maybe even more so.
 How many square feet are in a single rental unit?
 How reliable are utilities, and how much will they cost renters?
-Know as much as possible about your property makes it easier to calculate rent prices that are going to maximize your earning potential.
+Knowing as much as possible about your property makes it easier to calculate rent prices that will maximize your earning potential.

-Knowing just how much you can earn through your rental property can be complicated, but these steps can help you get started.
-For more information on real estate investment or to see what your rental may be worth with a rental rate calculator, contact Rentometer today.
+Knowing just how much you can earn through your rental property can be complicated.
+These three steps can help you start.
+For more information on real estate investment; or to see what your rental may be worth with a rental rate calculator, contact Rentometer today.